sharynjs/sharyn-env/README.md

 This package simply runs `dotenv/config` and exports `process.env` for a convenient access.

 Just use `@sharyn/env` in every file that needs access to the environment, and forget about `dotenv` and `process.env` completely.
 Yes it will run `dotenv/config` multiple times if you do this, but that's fine with me.

+## Credits

+Hey, I am [@verekia](https://github.com/verekia) and this package is part of a library I am developing, [@sharynjs/sharyn](https://github.com/sharynjs/sharyn).
+The rest of the library is not ready to be used by the community.